-I can tell you firsthand that I have very little coding experience and yet I have built dozens of websites and made thousands of dollars thanks to my expertise as a web designer.
+I can tell you firsthand that I have very little coding experience and yet I have built dozens of websites and made a killing thanks to my expertise as a web designer.

 If you have no experience building websites and are looking to get into web design, then here are some helpful tips on how to do so quickly.

 Build Your First Website Using WordPress

 If you’re thinking about getting into web design, then I suggest building your first website using WordPress.

 WordPress is one of the best content management systems around and is super easy to pick up.